Gross misdemeanors carry with them a penalty of up to one year in jail and/or a $3,000 fine.

 - Some Criminal Vehicular Operation offenses.

-Gross misdemeanors carry with them a penalty of up to one year in jail and/or a $3,000 fine.
-Because gross misdemeanors are more serious than misdemeanors, you may also face a lengthy probation period of up to six years.
+Gross misdemeanors in Minnesota are more serious than misdemeanors in other states, you may also face a lengthy probation period of up to six years.

 Aside from penalties, jail time, and probation, a gross misdemeanor can bring about “collateral consequences.”
 Collateral consequences are civil sanctions resulting from a criminal conviction.
 Collateral consequences after a gross misdemeanor can include: